AryanBansal-launch/Aryan_project_DND/README.md

 - Job preferences and settings
 - **AI-Powered Job Recommendations** based on user skills

-## 🎯 Job Recommendations (Algolia)
+## 🎯 Job Recommendations (Algolia + Geolocation)

-The application uses **Algolia Search** to provide personalized job recommendations based on user skills.
+The application uses **Algolia Search** combined with **Launch Geolocation Headers** to provide personalized job recommendations based on user skills AND location.

 ### How It Works

 1. User adds skills to their profile
 2. Skills are saved to NeonDB
 3. When user clicks "Find Matching Jobs", skills are sent to Algolia
-4. Algolia returns jobs matching ANY of the user's skills (fuzzy matching)
+4. **Launch automatically injects visitor geolocation** (country, region, city)
-5. Results are displayed with match scores
+5. Jobs are scored by both skill match AND location proximity
+6. Results are re-ranked to prioritize local jobs

 ### Features